Professor Mary Bownes

 The University is taking measured steps to embed social responsibility and sustainability within all policies and practices, with progress being monitored and reported by a number of committees.
 This includes the University’s Sustainability and Environmental Advisory Group (SEAG), which I chaired, that aimed to promote change, enhance community engagement and to promote the values of social responsibility and sustainability throughout the University.
 It has now been replaced and moved from being an advisory group to an official University Committee – Social Responsibility and Sustainable Committee.

-The Social Responsibility and Sustainability Strategy (SRS) 2012-2016 and each annual Implementation Plan that guides the direction of the University, as well as related news, can be found at http://www.ed.ac.uk/about/sustainability/about.
-We have published regular annual SRS Highlights Reports and these are available at http://www.ed.ac.uk/about/sustainability/governance-publications-reports along with a fuller online sustainability report and our Climate Action Plan 2010-20.
+The Social Responsibility and Sustainability Strategy (SRS) 2012-2016 and each annual Implementation Plan that guides the direction of the University, as well as related news, can be found at About Social Responsibility and Sustainability.
+We have published regular annual SRS Highlights Reports and these are available at Governance and reporting along with a fuller online sustainability report and our Climate Action Plan 2010-20.

 Since being involved as VP in this activity, the University has established the first sustainability and social responsibility office in the UK to take the implementation of this forward.
 To increase student engagement with social responsibility and sustainability, we launched OurEd, a website for Edinburgh students.
 OurEd frames social responsibility and sustainability as issues of environment, development, health and social justice, encouraging community among students around these issues.